cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/managing-required-restarts.md

 ### Preparing to restart

-Doing so after-hours is recommended to minimise disruption.
+Doing so after-hours is recommended to minimize disruption.

-In order to minimise down-time, you can restart one server at a time if you have a [load balancer](/maestro/tutorials/load-balancing.html) in place, or you can use [failover groups](/maestro/tutorials/failover-groups.html) to achieve the same thing.
+In order to minimize downtime, you can restart one server at a time if you have a [load balancer](/maestro/tutorials/load-balancing.html) in place, or you can use [failover groups](/maestro/tutorials/failover-groups.html) to achieve the same thing.

 You can also use the [maintenance page](/maestro/how-to-guides/deployment/service-network-configuration.html) to temporarily notify your users that you are performing maintenance.